Ebanflo42/Persistence/README.md

 2) Investigate the second paper further to ensure a good understanding of how to calculate persistent homology over PID's then implement persistent homology over the integers.

+Testing:

+1) Add tests for Smith normal form where a zero column intersects a zero row along the diagonal, this may be a problematic edge case.

 General:
 1) A more consistent, well-motivated, and concise philosophy for parallelism needs to be implemented.